flatcar-archive/flatcar-docs/etcd/getting-started-with-etcd.md

 ## Reading and writing from inside a container

-To read and write to etcd from *within a container* you must use the IP address assigned to the `docker0` interface on the Container Linux host.
+To read and write to etcd from *within a container* you must use the IP address assigned to the `docker0` interface on the CoreOS Container Linux host.
 From the host, run `ip address show` to find this address.
 It's normally `172.17.0.1`.

 To read from etcd, replace `127.0.0.1` when running `curl` in the container: